RomainLando/personal_trainer_tool/README.md

 * allowing clients to mark workouts as done or incomplete
 * allow the PT to view a client's workouts and their individual statuses (in the form of a calendar?)

+## Super advanced

+Create a dashboard for user with:
+* BMI
+* VO2-max
+* weight / time graph